gsoundar/hermes_c/README.md

 A HTTP-like messaging library that allows to build no-frills servers.
 See tests/copy_server.c and tests/copy_client.c for details.

+READ THIS FILE IN RAW MODE.
+THE HTML FORMATTING MESSES UP THE LAYOUT.

 Basic Message Format
 ---------------------